62 plant-based meal ideas

 How To Choose a Vitamin D Supplement

 When you look for a vitamin D supplement, you’ll find two forms: ergocalciferol (D2) and cholecalciferol (D3).
 Vitamin D2 is plant-based usually from UV-treated mushrooms or yeasts, and Vitamin D3 is usually derived from fish oil or sheep’s wool (lanolin).
-Studies show that vitamin D3 may be more effective, so this is the type I usually recommend.
+Studies show that vitamin D3 may be more effective, so this is the type I usually recommend to my clients.
 If you want a plant-based version of vitamin D3, look for D3 derived from lichen.

 Tips For Meeting Your Needs